kevin-labtani/React-Form-Wizard/README.md

 ### Multi-step form with formik

 Let's compare our implementation of a multi step form with formik tot he react-hook-form implementation

+### Final prototype

+We'll be using the following packages:

+- react-router-dom for routing
+- react-hook-form for form creation and validation
+- little-state-machine for state management

+and bootstrap for styling